btgrant-76/MW-BDE-r2-guide/README.md

 :warning: **Not keeping the metal wires separate may stop the keyboard from working!** :warning:

-Note that the wires between the pads and the RGB strip will end up *crossing over* each other and the center, RGB wire.
+Note that the wires between the PCB and the strip will end up *crossing over* each other and the central RGB Data wire.
 This image illustrates a completed, working example:

 ![Cross the wires, Peter!](https://cdn.discordapp.com/attachments/837441710698004531/940402438098280459/B58769AB-16DD-4473-BA54-7A74EC036EAA.jpg)